Elizabeth (Minerd) Wilson was born on Dec. 11, 1888 at Dunbar, Fayette County, PA, the daughter of James Valentine and Nancy (Warman) Fuller Minerd.

 Heartache shook the Wilsons on Dec.
 3, 1931, when their newborn, unnamed baby son died of malnutrition after living for about nine hours.
 His tender remains were buried in Percy Cemetery near Uniontown.

-The family resided circa 1939 in New Geneva, Fayette County.
+The family moved during the Great Depression years and resided circa 1939 in New Geneva, Fayette County.
 Among the local landmarks in New Geneva is Friendship Hill, the home of Albert Gallatin, who served as Secretary of the Treasury of the United States during the presidency of Thomas Jefferson.

 Circa 1940, the Crawfords relocated to Cambridge Springs, Crawford County.
 When Ira registered for the military draft during World War II, he disclosed that he was employed by Fraser-Brace Construction Company of Geneva, Crawford County.